liv-daliberti/grail-simulation/README.md

 1. Rebuilds the session dataframe (`clean_data.sessions.build_codeocean_rows`).
 2. Converts each interaction into a GRPO-style prompt example (`clean_data.prompting.row_to_example`).
-3. Runs prompt analytics (plots + Markdown) if `--prompt-stats-dir` is provided.
+3. Runs prompt analytics (plots + Markdown) if `--prompt-stats-dir` is provided, using a deduplicated `(participant_id, issue)` view for historical comparability.
-4. Saves the cleaned dataset to disk and optionally pushes per-issue splits to the Hugging Face Hub.
+4. Saves the full cleaned dataset (all interactions) to disk and optionally pushes per-issue splits to the Hugging Face Hub.

 Builder notes:

 - Rows missing all survey demographics are removed so every prompt has viewer context (~22 % of raw interactions).
-- Each participant contributes at most one trajectory per issue via `(participant_id, issue)` deduplication.
+- The on-disk dataset preserves the complete interaction history for each participant; use `clean_data.clean_data.dedupe_by_participant_issue` if you need the legacy one-row-per-participant layout.
 - Study 4 (YouTube Shorts) remains in the allow-list reporting but is excluded from prompt rows because the released logs lack recommendation slates.

+#### Output artefacts

+Running the CLI yields two complementary views:

+- `--output-dir`: full cleaned dataset with every promptable interaction.
+- `--prompt-stats-dir`: figures + markdown computed from the deduped `(participant_id, issue)` view so coverage charts remain comparable with earlier reports.

 ### 3. Prompt Analytics